JeffRisberg/JuliaPOMDP02/README.md

 ### Partially Observable Markov Decision Processes in Julia, repo 02

-Uses UC Boulder version of POMDP library
+Contains classroom examples from how POMDPs.jl is taught at UC Colorado, Boulder.

-Based on talk at Julia Conf 2021
+Based on talk at JuliaCon 2021